 - Independently paid by each, individual participant resident according to available payment methods.

-One other option for a Partner Group to cover their housing utility and maintenance costs is to forego paying any housing deposit in advance, and instead agree to have an authorized representative who is also in Amman to preside over the program pay the total of those charges just prior to the group’s departure.
+One other option for a Partner Group to cover their checkout fee costs is to forego paying any checkout fee deposit in advance, and instead agree to have an authorized representative who is also in Amman to preside over the program pay the total of those charges just prior to the group’s departure.

-As with the conditions for the rent transactions, the housing deposit payment conditions are also included in the online, Partner Program Group Housing Form.
+As with the conditions for the rent transactions, the checkout fee deposit payment conditions are also included in the online, Partner Program Group Housing Form.

 Qasid reserves the right to withhold the release of transcripts for any Partner Group participant resident who either does not comply with the checkout procedures or for whom any required housing payment remains unpaid in full.